IsuritaAce/EEE199-Care2E/README.md

 ### NOTES
 - Not all hardware dependencies are required, select only the ones that are needed (for this study, only ADALM-Pluto is needed for SDRangel) and reflect the changes in the final build command, accordingly.
 - SDRangel requires the `powerdown` attribute of Pluto to be `0` in order for it to be used as a receiver.
 This can be done by using the `iio_attr -u ip:192.168.2.1 -c ad9361-phy altvoltage0 powerdown 0` command.
-## Arduino IDE
+## Arduino IDE (not installed in Raspberry Pi)
 This is used for coding the LoRa transmitters.
+It can be installed by following [this guide](https://docs.arduino.cc/software/ide-v1/tutorials/Windows/).

+# Usage
+Assuming all software has been installed, the four python files should be downloaded.
+These should all be contained in a single directory.
+Then, specify the desired output file for each station in the `main_program.py` file.
+Afterwards, simply run the file via command terminal using `python main_program.py` or `python3 main_program.py`.

 # Recommendations
 - Centralize all stations into one radio via implementing a version of rtldavis that is compatible with ADALM-Pluto, i.e., create a custom program.